haachico/About-Traingles/README.md

 This app has everything to do with a triangle.
+Calculate Area of Traingle and Hypotenuse of Traingle.
+Also play Quiz and check your knowledge about triangles.